Omicron: Can India afford a new COVID surge? | DW | 30.11.2021

 This includes all arrivals from Europe, South Africa, Brazil, Bangladesh, Botswana, China, Mauritius, New Zealand, Zimbabwe, Singapore, Hong Kong and Israel.

-Passengers found positive in these tests will be isolated and treated as per the government health protocol and their samples will be sent for genome sequencing.
+Passengers who test positive will be isolated and treated as per government health protocols and their samples sent for genome sequencing.

-Those with a negative test result will be allowed to exit the airport but have to be in home quarantine for seven days, followed by another RT-PCR test on the eight day of arrival in the country, which will be followed by seven days of self-monitoring.
+Those with a negative test result will be allowed to exit the airport but have to be in home quarantine for seven days, followed by another RT-PCR test on the eighth day after arrival, which will then be followed by seven days of self-monitoring.

 Additionally, 5% of all travelers from countries deemed not at-risk will be randomly tested, the ministry added.